UCLA School of Law: History

-Coffman's deanship did not end well, due to his vindictive and strongly prejudiced personality.
-One sign of early trouble was when he drove out Dabagh in 1952 after they could not bridge their fundamental differences over how to run the law library, which was widely regarded around the UCLA community as contributing to Dabagh's early death in 1959.
+Coffman's deanship did not end well, allegedly due to his vindictive and strongly prejudiced personality.
+Coffman drove out Dabagh in 1952 after they could not bridge their fundamental differences over how to run the law library, which was widely regarded around the UCLA community as contributing to Dabagh's early death in 1959.
 On September 21, 1955, the faculty revolted in the form of a memorandum to chancellor Raymond B. Allen alleging that Coffman was categorically refusing to hire Jews or anyone he perceived to be leftist, and that the school's reputation was deteriorating because Coffman's abrasive personality had led to excessive faculty turnover.
-On May 24, 1956, Coffman was stripped of his deanship after a lengthy investigation by a panel of deans of his biases and his "dictatorial, undemocratic, and autocratic" management style.
+On May 24, 1956, Coffman was stripped of his deanship after a lengthy investigation by a panel of deans concerning his biases and his "dictatorial, undemocratic, and autocratic" management style.
 He remained on the faculty until his forced retirement in 1973, but continued to face allegations as late as 1971 that he was "an unreconstructed McCarthyite and pro-segregationist."

 Coffman's successor was Richard C. Maxwell, who served as the second dean of UCLA Law from 1958 to 1969.
 Dean Maxwell "presided over happier, more harmonious years of institutional growth," and it was under his deanship that UCLA became "the youngest top-ranked law school in the country."
 Dabagh's successor, Louis Piacenza, was able to grow the law school's library collection to 143,000 volumes by May 1963, which at that time was the 14th largest law school library in the United States.

 By 1963, the law school had 600 students in a building designed for 550, and the law building's deficiencies had become all too evident, such as a complete lack of air conditioning.
 In October 1963, the law school administration announced a major remodeling and expansion project, which added air conditioning and a new wing to the building.
 During the 1960s, the law school grew so quickly that the new wing was already insufficient upon its completion in January 1967.
 From its founding to the end of the 20th century, UCLA Law struggled with severe overcrowding, as librarians, faculty, staff, and as many as 18 student organizations—at one point, more than any other law school in the United States—competed for limited space in the law building for books, classes, conferences, and offices.